 Preserving the harvest is a time-honored method of making the most of the glut of high-production months.
-And these days, preservation doesn’t have to mean slaving over a batch of hot canning jars.
+And these days, preservation does not mean slaving over a batch of hot canning jars.
 Nearly everything can be frozen, from diced tomatoes to fresh eggs to a side of beef.
-A variety of dehydration options opens still more opportunities, as well.
+A variety of dehydration options opens up additional opportunities.

 In the garden, there are many ways to extend the growing season.
 Some crops, such as carrots, overwinter well when protected by straw.
 Many cool-season vegetables perform well in a cold frame if planted in late summer or early fall.
 Season extension is harder with livestock.
 You can theoretically put a light out in the coop to trick the chickens into laying more, but such tactics may have long-term negative effects on the health of your chickens.
 A better tactic would be to choose genetics suited to cold-weather production, such as a densely feathered heavy-breed layer.

 As for moving production to a climate-controlled environment, this should be done with care.
 A heated barn or greenhouse is not terribly cost-effective.
 However, since you presumably are already heating your house, why not take advantage of that heat?
 Indoor container gardening will give you another source of produce, and it will help you fight off the winter doldrums, too.